 - Several of these points, although not directly explained, can be easily resolved through inference.
 The fact that, at the end, the three Doctors and Clara are calmly taking tea in the secret rooms of the National Gallery and discussing Gallifreyian art instead of frantically running around a London that's been reduced to a blasted post-nuclear war-zone clearly suggests that negotiations between humans and Zygons were ultimately successful.
+We can also assume that the Tenth and Eleventh Doctors didn't leave to join the War Doctor until they made sure that everything was resolved (it's not like for them there's a rush, after all, since its in their past).
 The fact that Inhaler!Osgood shushes her doppleganger when she hands over the inhaler, with Non-Inhaler!Osgood silently taking it, suggests that both kept quiet about which was a human and which was a Zygon.
 Kate, in light of the previous, was presumably a-okay.
 As for why Queen Elizabeth still wants to marry the Tenth Doctor despite his rudeness, well, he's still a handsome and charismatic Lord of Time with a magical police box which, if nothing else, would probably make an advantageous pairing for an ambitious royal; she wouldn't be the first to be attracted to him despite his less admirable qualities.
 As for why the War Doctor doesn't spill the beans after mentioning 'Bad Wolf girl', who's to say he didn't?
 It's just that he kind of got caught up in events previously so didn't really have a chance, and then they undertook their whole plan to save Gallifrey, which took up more time, and really, up until that point he has no particular reason to suspect that 'Bad Wolf' or Rose Tyler has any special significance to either of these Doctors — for all he knows she's a companion who enters his life even after them.

 Horrors still on Gallifrey